goodlyrottenapple/calculus-toolbox/_posts/2015-04-20-code-generation.md

 ### The build process

-To build process goes through several stages of generating and compiling all the Isabelle theories and Scala classes.
-It is briefly outlined in the following diagram:
+The full build process (invoked by `build.py`) goes through several stages of generating and compiling all the Isabelle theories and Scala classes.
+It is briefly outlined in the following diagram and expanded upon in detail in this section.

 <img style="margin:0 auto;" class="img-responsive" alt="code generation diagram" src="https://rawgit.com/goodlyrottenapple/calculus-toolbox/gh-pages/_files/gen_dia.svg">

+#### Load calculus description file